jasmineelkins/library/README.md

 STRETCH GOALS:

 - user can submit an actual review & rating
-- user can import goodreads data _JAS THURSDAY_
+- user can import goodreads data
 - recommendations based on genre
 - user can add custom-named shelves
 - pagination - show 10 results from API, click next to see 10 more